 For instance, you might use your personal car for business-related purposes, or you might run your business from home, in which case a proportion of your energy costs are for work purposes.

-Because you may be able to deduct some of these business costs from your profits to reduce your tax bill, it’s crucial to keep accurate records of these expenses and keep hold of all your receipts to prevent a financial headache later on.
+Because you may be able to deduct some of these business costs from your profits to reduce your tax bill, it’s helpful to keep accurate records of these expenses and keep hold of all your receipts to prevent a financial headache later on.

 Businesses structured as sole traders or partnerships can set up standing orders to transfer a set amount into your personal account each month.
 If you’re a limited company, you must pay your salary through PAYE.